tanjirogta/fried_gpt/README.md

-# fried_gpt
+# 🍟 Fried_GPT
-Tool to get the damn invisible Chars out of Text or Code you get from ChatGPT.
+Fried_GPT is a tool to get the damn invisible chars out of text or code you get from ChatGPT.